-But like every other living entity, after being born, our music must be developed.
+But like everything other living entity, after being born, our music must be developed.
 It must “grow”, it must “mature”, and ultimately, have a life of its own that nonetheless reflects where it came from.
 All those who are already musicians know this, and do this.
 And so must every guitar student if they wish to become guitar players and musicians.

 We must sit down, or stand up with our guitar, and play the music as if we were on stage performing it, or as if we were recording it.
 We must play the whole thing through, and on top of that, enjoy the music we are making as we do it.
 We must develop a relationship to the music itself, as if it were a living being we are getting to know.
 We must let it soak into us and speak to us.
 We must discover its meaning, for us, and we must let the music tell us how it wishes to be played.
 I call this process “going for the music”.

 You may be thinking, “Well, isn’t that obvious?
 Do you really have to tell guitar players that they need to play the guitar?
 You don’t have to tell tennis players they need to play tennis do you?”
-If you are thinking that, and you are a guitar teacher, I guarantee you have many students who are not doing this.
+If you are thinking that, and you are a guitar teacher, I guarantee you have many students who are NOT doing this.
 To them, it is not obvious, they need to be told to do it, in fact, they often need to be forced to do it.

 I require all may students to do this, perhaps not with everything we work on, but I want to see a “body of work” developing over time, a group of pieces that they can play well, from beginning to end, in other words, a Repertoire.
-To help them do this, to learn the hard work of “refining” a piece to performance level, I have made the “Have Jamie Review Your Practice Forum" open to everyone, my personal students as well as all interested parties.

 It can be overwhelming to begin this new, improved relationship to music and the guitar if you are one of the many guitar players who has never really taken command of a group of songs, solos, or pieces, and put them together, refined them, and brought them to “performance level”.
 Here is how to get started: